 This annual parish-wide day of service is held the third Saturday in October.
 Besides hundreds of people going to service sites, we provide the opportunity for a blood drive and special service projects for school age children.
-The day concludes with a community potluck.
 There is extensive publicity in the parish bulletin and registration is done after church and online in late September.
 The committee begins meeting in the spring.

 So, you are asking: What’s a mitzvah?